Welcome to the Drexel Wireless Systems Laboratory

 Kapil Dandekar, Ph.D. - Director

-Kapil R. Dandekar is a Professor in Electrical and Computer Engineering at Drexel University and serves as the Associate Dean for Research and Graduate Studies in the College of Engineering.
-He is also an affiliated faculty member in the School of Biomedical Engineering at Drexel University.
+Kapil R. Dandekar is a Professor in Electrical and Computer Engineering at Drexel University and serves as the Associate Dean for Enrollment Management and Graduate Education in the College of Engineering.
+He is also an affiliated faculty member in the College of Computing and Informatics as well as the School of Biomedical Engineering at Drexel University.
 Kapil holds a Ph.D. in Electrical Engineering from The University of Texas at Austin and received his B.S. degree in Electrical Engineering from The University of Virginia.
 He founded DWSL in 2001 after joining Drexel University.

 Our Work in the Media